About Me

 Selling Cars Over the Internet – It Will Never Work

 Today, I remember being in a sales meeting and my General Manager pulling a fax that had just come over the machine.
-He said, “Oh great, how the hell are we supposed to sell cars over the internet?”
-He huffed and said, “this is never going to work; who wants to be in charge of this?”
+He said, “Oh, great.
+How the hell are we supposed to sell cars over the internet?”
+He huffed and said, “This is never going to work; who wants to be in charge of this?”
 I jumped at the chance, and he thought I was crazy.

 Back to a Traditional Dealership